This post may contain affiliate links. For more information, read my disclosure policy.

 Instructions

 • Make the Dough: Place milk in a microwave safe measuring cup.
-Heat for 30-45 seconds in the microwave, until it’s about 110 degrees.
-Add yeast and stir.
+Heat for 30-45 seconds in the microwave, until it’s between 100-110°F. Add yeast 1 teaspoon sugar (from the ⅓ cup) and stir.
 Let it sit for a few minutes.

 • Add flour and stir with the paddle attachment just until the mixture starts to stick to the paddle.
 Then replace the paddle with the dough hook.
 Continue mixing on low speed until the dough forms a ball in the center of the bowl.